WalterHahn/color-notebook/README.md

 ## Build

-**randum-colors** is being bundled with webpack.
+**color-notebook** is being bundled with webpack.
 Run `npm run build` to compile production ready files and `npm run watch` during development to automatically compile on file change.

 ## Usage